adambard/learnxinyminutes-docs/javascript.html.markdown

 JavaScript language itself; if you want to learn more about how to use JavaScript in web pages, start by learning about the [Document Object Model][3].

-[Learn Javascript by Example and with Challenges][4] is a variant of this reference with built-in challenges.

 [JavaScript Garden][5] is an in-depth guide of all the counter-intuitive parts of the language.